DakotaNelson/blog/_posts/2015-01-29-olin-startup-fair.markdown

 In less than three weeks, Olin's spring startup fair will in full swing.
 Here's why you, as the founder of a startup, should take the time to attend:

 The startup fair is an incredibly exciting event for students here at Olin - and that excitement is about your company.
-Beyond the simple objective of finding a job or internship, students are genuinely excited to meet startups that they find interesting - which, to be honest, is most.
+Beyond the simple objective of finding a job or internship, students are genuinely enthusiastic to meet startups that they find interesting - which, to be honest, is most.

 One of Olin's primary tenets is being interested and capable in a broad range of areas, and startups are an excellent way for students to exercise their many interests in a high-energy environment.
 The many hats worn at startups fit Olin students perfectly.
 Diversity of interests also translates into diversity of skills - the startup fair is for any company, not just software companies, or hardware companies, or whatever other division you care to draw.
 Find a student who is interested, and you'll have found someone who is eager to tackle the problems you face.